-Ceramics - kiln-fired pieces cleaned by the exhibitor; Plasterware/Chalkware - items that are solid and heavy; Bisqueware - ceramic item that has had the seams cleaned and has been fired one time; Greenware - ceramic item that has not had the seams cleaned and has not been fired
+BISQUEWARE: A ceramic item that has had the seams cleaned and has been fired 1 time.
+GREENWARE: An item that has not had the seams cleaned and has not been fired.

 Additional rules and guidelines are available at the MSU Extension Office and the Fairgrounds Office